GNOME/gtk/docs/reference/gtk/question_index.md

     The GTK [website](https://www.gtk.org) offers some
     [tutorials](https://www.gtk.org/documentation.php) and other documentation
-    (most of it about GTK 2.x and 3.x, but still somewhat applicable).
-This reference manual also contains a introductory
-    [Getting Started](#gtk-getting-started) part.
+    This reference manual also contains a introductory [Getting Started](#gtk-getting-started) part.

     More documentation ranging from whitepapers to online books can be found at